Rover656/FNNLib/Documentation/manual/scene-management.md

 NetworkSceneManager.SetActiveScene(someOtherScene); // or use its network ID
 ```

-## Object.Instantiate, FindObject(s)OfType etc.
+## Object.Instantiate, FindObject(s)OfType etc

-Because FNNLib supports loading of multiple scenes, this causes some problems with Unity's built in Instantiate and FindObjectsOfType methods.
-To fix this, the NetworkScene class implements helper functions for these.
+Because FNNLib supports the loading of multiple scenes at a time, you may find Object.Instantiate annoying, as you must move the newly created gameobject to the target scene every time.
+To remedy this, the NetworkScene class implements helper functions which do this for you.
 It is recommended that you use these all the time, and avoid use of the Unity versions to prevent confusion.

 > Do note that using FindObjectsOfType will be obscenely slow, and it is recommended to use alternatives at all costs before using it.
 If you do use it, refrain from doing so every frame.